DataBiosphere/data-portal/content/contribute/data/contributing-to-hca/contributing-data-processing-results.md

 ## Searchable in the HCA Data Browser

-Your raw data and metadata will be searchable in the [HCA Data Browser](/explore/projects) immediately after submission.
+Your raw data and metadata will be searchable in the <link-to-browser relativeLink="/projects">HCA Data Browser</link-to-browser> immediately after submission.

 ## Processed by the Data Processing Pipelines